romuloleitao/navbar/README.md

-# Responsive Top Navbar
+# Personal WebSite made from Scratch without frameworks
-Responsive Top Navbar made from scratch with HTML, CSS and JavaScript without using frameworks. https://romuloleitao.netlify.app/
+Personal WebSite made from scratch with HTML, CSS and JavaScript without using frameworks. https://romuloleitao.netlify.app/